elugens/hello-javascript/docs/bonus-javascript-design-patterns/introduction-to-design-patterns/introduction.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> Structural design patterns focus on object composition in JavaScript.
-It is a way to detail and builds objects and classes into larger structures.
-They act as a middle man and reduce unnecessary application mutation and maintain relationships between objects.
-Examples of structural design patterns include the module, decorator, facade, adapter, and proxy patterns.
+      <strong>Interview Response:</strong> Structural design patterns in software engineering are design patterns that simplify the design process by identifying a straightforward approach to realizing relationships between entities.
+Structural design patterns include the module, decorator, facade, adapter, and proxy patterns.
     </div>
   </div>
 </details>

 ---

-### Explain what a behavioral design pattern is in JavaScript.
+### Can you explain what a behavioral design pattern is in JavaScript?

 <details>
   <summary>